 Form handling and the CMS

-As you may know the new GDPR rules come in to affect later this month.
+As you may know the new GDPR rules came in to affect May 2018.
 In terms of the UCC website the main impact will be on how we handle HTML forms.

 Forms are in use across a number of CMS sites.
 These forms are used to gather information from users for various reasons.
 Currently these forms are processed using a script that was developed in house.
 Most of these forms email the data to the users or append the data to a CSV file.
 Certain forms use a different script that encrypts the data.